 As the saying goes, “follow the money” and no one can deny the trend of marketing technology investments in both the public and private markets.

-Investors made huge bets in social media like Facebook and Twitter, marketing automation plays such as Pardot’s acquisition by Exact Target and Exact Target’s follow-on acquisition by Salesforce.com, the Eloqua and Responsys acquisition by Oracle, and Marketo’s IPO.
+Investors made huge bets in social media like Facebook and Twitter, marketing automation plays such as Marketo’s acquisition by Adobe and all the other tech acquisitions lately.

 Marketing Technology Seeks Buyers – and Revenue